Feeling like you need a little attention for your noggin? These Migraine Bath Bombs can be made from the comfort of your own home!

 Once done with that, it’s time to add the essential oils.

 Now, it’s time to mix the ingredients together.
 I like to get in there and use my hands to mix so there aren’t any surprise lumps.
 You’ll know you’ve nailed it when it feels like wet sand in your hands.

 Next, add in the mica color powder.
 Using a whisk, mix all the dry ingredients together.
 I separated in bowls so that each color had its own container.

 Grab your mold, fill one side with your mixture until its over-flowing a bit, then press both sides of the mold together turning and twisting as you close.

 Let them dry for a minimum of 24 hours before trying to remove from mold.
 (To remove, gently tap each side and see if they come out easily)

 If you feel them and they are hard to the touch, they are ready to be glazed!
+Spray them with a few squirts of rubbing alcohol, let them dry, then spray the other side.
+You may need to do this a few times, to be able to get the whole surface covered.
 (Keep in mind as you make the bath bombs, the mixture may start to dry out a bit so you may need to spray it here and there with the rubbing alcohol to keep it moist)